Skip to main content

 By submitting this form, I agree to be contacted via email, phone, or text to learn more about the programs at Merrimack College.

-No. 3 Highest-paying state for school counselors in the U.S.
+highest-paying state for school counselors in the U.S.

-According to the U.S. Bureau of Labor Statistics (BLS), Massachusetts ranks third highest in median annual salary for educational, school and career counselors and advisors ($79,670) with nearly 10,000 employed in this occupation throughout the state.
+According to the U.S. Bureau of Labor Statistics (BLS), Massachusetts ranks third highest in median annual salary for educational, guidance and career counselors and advisors ($79,670) with nearly 10,000 employed in this occupation throughout the state.

 M.Ed. in School Counseling Coursework